 Rainforest Climbing Wall at Camden Playground

 Goelzer's Tunnel (top), Children's Museum Exhibit (bottom)

-Playwright/Producer - Teresa worked for 3 years on an annual collaborative production with the Janesville Performing Arts Center, Janesville Access Television and Hedberg Public Library to write and co-produce the “Tales of…” series.
-These productions brought Janesville area stories to life on the JPAC stage.
-Teresa conducted multiple interviews with Alan Luckett of JATV, collecting the stories and writing them into a script for the show.
-Tess also wrote several original songs for the productions, recorded by a variety of talented, area musicians.
-Local actors filled the roles and the shows were well attended by the community.
+Playwright/Producer - Beginning in 2017, Teresa has worked on an annual collaborative production with the Janesville Performing Arts Center, Janesville Access Television and Hedberg Public Library to write and co-produce the “Tales of…” series.
+These productions bring Janesville area stories to life on the JPAC stage.
+Over the years, Teresa conducted multiple interviews with Alan Luckett of JATV, collecting the stories and co-writing them into a script for the shows.
+Tess also wrote several original songs for these productions, recorded by a variety of talented, area musicians.
+Local actors filled the roles and the shows have been well attended by the community.
 Telling our community's history through stories on the stage has been one of Teresa's favorite projects!

 The first production, in 2017, was “Tales of Old Marshall”, followed by “Tales of Downtown” in 2018.
 In January, 2020, the “Tales of Our Farms” showcased stories of local agriculture in Rock County.
 For the fourth "Tales of..." production, Teresa teamed up with retired Janesville Gazette reporter, Frank Schultz to co-write and co-produce the show, "Tales of Adventure" along with Alan Luckette of JATV.
 The show will open the first weekend of February, 2023 at the Janesville Performing Arts Center and will feature six amazing, adventure stories of local people, interviews, skits and original music.